 Seyi Shay—flushed in a kind of traje de flamenca with spaghetti sleeves—parries a particularly persistent fly bent on partaking in our conversation, which ensues on the compound of a quiet house on Archer Rd.
 (Dzorwulu).
 The insect disappears from around her ear, but it would not be long before it hovers by again.
-She readjusts the gold-rimmed sunglasses on her face—which serve as her defense against the rays of Accra’s noon sun, settles properly in her seat, and resumes the story of her love affair with Ghana’s capital.
+She readjusts the gold-rimmed sunglasses on her face—which serve as her defence against the rays of Accra’s noon sun, settles properly in her seat, and resumes the story of her love affair with Ghana’s capital.

 “I love the vibe, the people, the food, [and] the jollof,” notes the kindly Nigerian singer/ actress via diction that recalls her Tottenham childhood.
 “There’s just an energy that keeps pulling me here.”